 1/2 cup milk, plus a little more, if needed

-1/2 cup shredded Parmesan cheese (optional, but why would you?
+1/2 cup shredded Parmesan cheese (optional, but why wouldn’t you?
 LOL)

 PIN IT IF YOU’D LIKE TO SAVE IT!